stormy-ua/dog-breeds-classification/README.md

 Have a fun!

-### Run in Docker
+### Running in Docker

-The already pre-built model w/ all the scripts and Python notebooks for inference is available in the docker container.
+The already pre-built model w/ all the scripts and Python notebooks for inference are available in the docker container.
 Run the container:

 `docker run -p 8888:8888 -p 6006:6006 kirillpanarin/dog_breed_classification`